USS Voge: History

 After completing the usual month of post-deployment leave and repairs, Voge resumed normal East Coast operations in January 1973.
 That routine occupied her through most of 1973, and included two major exercises in March, a brief tour as destroyer school ship in April, participation in bilateral exercises with ships of the French Navy in June, and a midshipman training cruise in July.
 She received orders changing her home port to Naval Station Mayport, Florida, on 16 August; and four days later, she got underway for the south.
 She arrived in Mayport on the 22nd, and began local operations which kept her busy until near the end of the year.

 Late in December, Voge began preparations to return to the Mediterranean.
 On 4 January 1974, Voge stood out of Mayport on her way to join the 6th Fleet.
 She arrived in Rota on 14 January, and relieved Claude V. Ricketts before joining Task Group (TG) 60.1 near Golfe Juan, France, on 19 January.
 Again, the warship joined units of the 6th Fleet and of allied navies in a series of unilateral and bilateral exercises as well as in at least one multi-lateral exercise.
 She again made port visits all along the Mediterranean littoral before she departed Rota on 24 June, for home.

 After reentering Mayport on 3 July, the ship devoted July to post-deployment leave and upkeep; and a tender availability in Mayport, preparatory to regular overhaul, took care of August.
 On 4 September, she departed Mayport, and the following day, arrived in Charleston, South Carolina.
 She entered the Charleston Naval Shipyard late on the 6th, and commenced a 10-month overhaul.
 While at Charleston, she was reclassified a frigate and redesignated FF-1047 on 1 July 1975.

 A fortnight later, her overhaul was completed, and Voge returned to Mayport.
 Refresher training and naval gunfire support exercises engaged her until October, at which time she returned to Charleston for a three-month restricted availability to correct problems in her main propulsion plant.
 Late in December, the warship returned to Mayport.
+Voge remained at her home port until mid-February 1976, when she put to sea to participate in exercises conducted in the Caribbean with units of the Netherlands and British navies.